ncsurobotics/SW8E-MEB-Software/README.md

 # SW8-Microcontrollers
 Microcontroller Code for Seawolf 8 Electronics

-Designed for MSP430 launchpad boards (currently G2ET w/ G2553 chip and FR2433 are supported).
-Can build with [Energia](https://energia.nu/).

-Alternatively can use the [Arduino IDE](https://www.arduino.cc/en/software) using [this boards package](https://github.com/Andy4495/TI_Platform_Cores_For_Arduino)
+Designed for MSP430 Launchpad boards.
+Currently supported boards:

+- MSP-EXP430G2ET w/ G2553
+- MSP-EXP430FR2433

+Use this Arduino core: [Arduino-Core-MSP430](https://github.com/MB3hel/Arduino-Core-MSP430)

+Official energia may work (though is abandoned at this point), but is known to have issues with various boards.

 ## Communication Protocol